Congenital mitral valve anomalies

 Mitral valve repair

-- Patch holes in a valve
+- Patch holes in a valve.

-- Reconnect valve flaps
+- Reconnect valve flaps.

-- Separate valve flaps that have fused
+- Separate valve flaps that have fused.

-- Separate, remove or reshape muscle near the valve
+- Separate, remove or reshape muscle near the valve.

-- Separate, shorten, lengthen or replace the cords that support the valve
+- Separate, shorten, lengthen or replace the cords that support the valve.

-- Remove excess valve tissue so that the leaflets can close tightly
+- Remove excess valve tissue so that the leaflets can close tightly.

 Mitral valve replacement

-If the mitral valve can't be repaired, your doctor may recommend mitral valve replacement.
-In mitral valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+If the mitral valve can't be repaired, the valve may need to be replaced.
+In mitral valve replacement, a surgeon removes the damaged valve.
+It's replaced with a mechanical valve or a tissue valve made from cow, pig or human heart tissue.
+The tissue valve also is called a biological tissue valve.

-Biological tissue valves wear down over time and eventually need to be replaced.
-If you have a mechanical valve, you'll need to take blood-thinning medications for life to prevent blood clots.
-Your doctor will discuss with you the benefits and risks of each type of valve and discuss which valve may be appropriate for you.
+Biological tissue valves wear down over time.
+They eventually need to be replaced.
+While mechanical valves last longer, they do not last forever — especially in children.
+If you have a mechanical valve, you need blood thinners for life to prevent blood clots.
+Talk with your healthcare professional about the benefits and risks of each type of valve.
+The specific valve used is chosen by the cardiologist, surgeon and family after evaluating the risks and benefits.

 Follow-up care